 The resistor values used in the bridge in user systems can have a variety of values.
 The measuring circuit used to monitor the output from the strain gauge is generally a high impedance load so often the actual value of resistor used in the strain gauge may not be critical.
 For example if the strain gauge being emulated is higher resistance then adding series resistance on the outputs will raise the output resistance.
 The excitation source however will see a greater load since it is driving (in the example used) a 350Ohm bridge.

-Pickering Interfaces can offer the 40-265 with bridge values other than 350 Ohms, if the bridge value required is not on the 40-265 data sheet you can request its creation by contacting Pickering Interfaces.
+We can offer the 40-265 Strain Gauge Simulator module with bridge values other than 350 Ohms, if the bridge value required is not on the 40-265 data sheet you can request its creation by contacting Pickering Interfaces.

 To make it easier to manage this precision module the 40-265 provides some hardware support through a Calibration Port.

 The Calibration Port can be used in a number of ways, some of which are more useful to Pickering Interfaces than to a user.
 The calibration port can be used to connect the strain gauge parts to an external DMM.
 With an external DMM a 4 terminal resistance measurement can be performed to check the accuracy of a resistor or the entire bridge.
 For users this is most commonly for verification purposes for the entire strain gauge bridge.
 Any of the 6 channels can be presented to the DMM, so it is a very convenient way of checking each channel.
 Where more than one 40-265 is used in a chassis they can also be connected together and the user can select any the variable resistors from any of the channels on the modules.